Best Practices for Digital Filterers Searching for People of Peace

 - A POP opens their oikos (Greek word for household) to the Gospel message (Luke 10:5).
 They have the ability to introduce others to their sphere of influence (Acts 10:33, John 4:29, Mark 5:20).
 In the digital realm, this might look like the POP sharing what they learn with others online.

-- A POP listens to the Digital Responder and receives the peace he/she extends (Luke 10:6).
-They know the Digital Responder is a follower of Jesus but they do not reject him/her, thus showing their willingness to listen to Jesus (Luke 10:16, Matthew 10:14).
+- A POP listens to the Digital Filterer and receives the peace he/she extends (Luke 10:6).
+They know the Digital Filterer is a follower of Jesus but they do not reject him/her, thus showing their willingness to listen to Jesus (Luke 10:16, Matthew 10:14).
 A POP is willing to look into the Scriptures with a curious spirit (Acts 8:30-31).
-In the digital realm, this might look the POP expressing interest in the life the Digital Responder leads as a follower of Jesus.
+In the digital realm, this might look the POP expressing interest in the life the Digital Filterer leads as a follower of Jesus.

 - A POP is open to spiritual conversations.
 They respond with spiritual statements (Acts 8:34, Luke 4:15) and are hungry for spiritual answers to their deepest questions (John 4:15).

 - A POP asks questions.
-They don’t just tell their opinion, they want to know the Digital Responder’s as well (Acts 16:30).
+They don’t just tell their opinion, they want to know the Digital Filterer’s as well (Acts 16:30).

-- A POP will respond to the Digital Responder’s invitation to learn directly from God’s Word (Acts 8:31).
+- A POP will respond to the Digital Filterer’s invitation to learn directly from God’s Word (Acts 8:31).

-Effective Digital Response Strategies for Finding a Person of Peace
+Effective Digital Filtering Strategies for Finding a Person of Peace

 - Who can you study the Word with?